strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 > Fig 3: The numbers in the diagram match the numbers in the full description of the steps.
 > The diagram omits the use of annotations.

-When the Cluster CA private key is updated (either because the user has requested for it to be regenerated (while Strimzi is managing the CA) or the user has incremented the generation to indicate they've manually updated the Kubernetes Secret):
+When the Cluster CA private key is updated by the user, either by using the force-replace annotation, or the ca-cert-generation annotation:
 1. If Strimzi is managing the Cluster CA, the CaReconciler regenerates the Cluster CAs certificate and key.
 The old certificate and key are kept in the respective Kubernetes Secret and renamed to ca-YYYY-MM-DDTHH-MM-SSZ.crt.
 2. The CaReconciler skips updating the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret (since the components still only trust the old CA certificate).
 3. The CaReconciler rolls the ZooKeeper and Kafka nodes to trust the new CA certificates.